Reading Time: 4 minutes

 For Germany, believe it or not, it’s less complicated.
 Outside of IAA, I haven’t been asked to show anything to anyone for any reason.
 And I am going to have to look up where I can get a test before I can board my plane back to IAD next week.
 The only place I saw a testing center (it’s a drive-thru!) is at Theresienwiese, the large outdoor space that is normally home to Oktoberfest.

 Next pleasure trip: Ô Canada!
 My home and native land.

 Commentary: Travel life is a lot easier for the vaccinated.
 For me, it was a no brainer to get it.
 So I could travel more freely, and as soon as possible.

 Permission & Desire To Travel

 After 5 weeks of international travel, a conference attended by some 400K people over 6 days, and a return to the office as a visitor, I don’t have an issue with returning to in-person business and leisure travel.
 Don’t get me wrong, I am super careful, and responsible.
 For example, I tested before I left France to come to Germany, even though I wasn’t required to, for peace of mind and because I thought it was the right thing to do.
 I’ll test one more time before I return to the US (it’s mandatory to re-enter the country).
 I mask up and I respect social distance (mostly, outside of selfies and displays of affection, obvi).
-Professionally, I feel like needing travel approvals by high ups in a company are an administrative burden that unnecessarily adds stress to client service.
-But that’s me.
+Professionally, I am sure it’s really complicated so I just keep up with the rules and exceptions.